Skip to main content

 A healthcare provider may place an IV in your child's arm or hand.
 Your child's healthcare provider will give your child enough medicine to keep him or her relaxed and calm.
 Your child's heart rate, blood pressure, and breathing with be closely monitored.

-What will happen after moderate sedation:
+What to expect after moderate sedation:

 Risks of moderate sedation: